 Dreaming of a different life

-It was clear that we needed to find a better balance so we could fill our lives with more outdoor adventures, together, AND pay those pesky bills.
+It was clear that we needed to find a better balance so we could fill our lives with more outdoor adventures, together, AND still pay those pesky bills.

 Options to get on the road quicker